Editor's note: This post has been updated in July 2025 for comprehensiveness.

 Different systems collect data in various ways, such as:

-✔ Installing sensors in motor control cabinets
+✔ Installing sensors in motor control cabinets |

-✔ Using handheld thermal sensors
+✔ Using handheld thermal sensors |

-✔ Vibration monitoring tools, which consist of sensors, data acquisition hardware, and condition monitoring software.
+✔ Electrical monitoring, which provides real-time analysis of electrical parameters like voltage and current | ✔ Vibration monitoring tools, which consist of sensors, data acquisition hardware, and condition monitoring software. |

-Analog to digital converters (ADCs) in data acquisition systems transform analog signals into digital data for analysis.
+Analog-to-digital converters (ADCs) in data acquisition systems transform analog signals into digital data for analysis.
 Signal conditioning circuitry in data acquisition units prepares the analog signal from sensors for acquisition by ADC.

 Here’s how you can get started with condition monitoring and optimize asset health: